port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 #### View the logs

-To view the logs of all the Lambda instances in one place, you can use [Cloudwatch Logs](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs.html#monitoring-cloudwatchlogs-console) or [AWS SAM Logs](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-logging.html):
+To view the logs of all the lambda instances in one place, you can use [Cloudwatch Logs](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs.html#monitoring-cloudwatchlogs-console) or [AWS SAM Logs](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-logging.html):

 ```bash showLineNumbers
 sam logs --stack-name serverlessrepo-port-aws-exporter --tail